kubevela/kubevela/docs/examples/app-with-policy/gc-policy/reverse-dependency.md

 # How to garbage collect resources in the order of dependency

-If you want to garbage collect resources in the order of dependency, you can add `order: dependency` in the `garbage-collect` policy.
+If you want to garbage collect resources in the order of reverse dependency, you can add `order: dependency` in the `garbage-collect` policy.

 > Notice that this order policy is only valid for the resources that are created in the components.